-Physio- therapy item code 1 Chiro- practic item code 2 Osteo- pathy item code 3 Service 4 Service description 5 Requires insurer pre- approval via AHRR 6 Maximum fee (\$) (excl.
-GST) 7 Home visit initial consultations or treatment sessions can be provided where, due to the effects of the injury sustained, the worker is unable to travel, and the consultation is at the worker's home, subsequent to the Initial consultation and treatment.
-PTA006 CHA010 OSA006 Group/class intervention Where the practitioner delivers the same service (the same exercise and instructions) to more than one person at the same time. \$59.00/participant Note: Maximum class size is six participants Other N/A CHA004 N/A Spine X-rays performed by a chiropractor Yes \$150.10 PTA014 CHA009 OSA014 Travel costs Travel costs can be claimed when the most appropriate clinical management of the worker requires the practitioner to travel away from their normal place of practice.
-The rate per kilometre applies only to the number of kilometres of travel reasonably involved with the treatment.
-Travel costs cannot be claimed where: • the practitioner provides services to facilities such as a private hospital, hydrotherapy pool or gymnasium. • the practitioner does not have (or is employed by a business that does not have) a commercial place of business for the delivery of treatment services (e.g. mobile practice).
-Yes Use of private motor vehicle : 68 cents per kilometre (+GST)
+Physio- therapy item code1 Chiro- practic item code2 Osteopathy item code 3 Service 4 Service description 5 Requires insurer pre- approval via AHRR 6 Maximum fee (\$) (excl.
+GST) 7 Other N/A CHA004 N/A Spine X-rays performed by a chiropractor Yes \$158.00 PTA014 CHA009 OSA014 Travel costs Travel costs can be claimed when the most appropriate clinical management of the worker requires the practitioner to travel away from their normal practice.
+The rate per kilometre applies only to the number of kilometres of travel reasonably involved and directly related to the treatment.
+Travel costs cannot be claimed where: the practitioner provides services on a regular or contracted basis to facilities such as a private hospital, hydrotherapy pool or gymnasium. the practitioner does not have (or is employed by a business that does not have) a normal practice for the delivery of treatment services (e.g. mobile practice).
+Where multiple workers are being treated in the same visit to a facility or in the same geographical area on the same day, the reasonable travel charge must be divided evenly between those claims.
+Yes Use of private motor vehicle : 72 cents per kilometre (+GST)

-Physio- therapy item code 1 Chiro- practic item code 2 Osteo- pathy item code 3 Service4 Service description 5 Requires insurer pre- approval via AHRR 6 Maximum fee (\$) (excl.
-GST) 7 Where multiple workers are being treated in the same visit to a facility or in the same geographical area on the same day, the reasonable travel charge must be divided evenly between those workers.
-PTA015 CHA015 OSA015 Case conference "Case conference" means face-to-face meeting, video conference or teleconference with any or all of the following: the worker (including a support person, if requested by the worker) employer workplace rehabilitation provider insurer; and/or other treatment practitioner/s delivering services to the worker (including the nominated treating doctor) The following are not considered a case conference and are not to be charged as such: discussions with the worker only (and a support person, if requested by the worker) discussions with Independent Consultants discussions between treating doctors and practitioners relating to treatment.
-Case conferences must: seek to clarify the worker's capacity for work, barriers to return to work, and strategies to overcome these barriers be an open forum to ensure parties are aligned with respect to expectations and direction of the worker's recovery at work or return to suitable employment.
-Insurer pre-approval is not required for a maximum of two hours per practitioner.
-Over two hours per practitioner of case conferencing requires insurer pre-approval. \$16.40 (+GST)/ 5 minutes
+Physio- therapy item code 1 Chiro- practic item code 2 Osteopathy item code 3 Service 4 Service description 5 Requires insurer pre- approval via AHRR 6 Maximum fee (\$) (excl.
+GST) 7 PTA015 CHA015 OSA015 Case conference "Case conference" means a face-to-face meeting, video conference or teleconference and must: seek to clarify the worker's capacity/fitness for work, barriers to return to work, and strategies to overcome these barriers be an open forum to ensure parties share the same expectations about the worker's recovery at work or return to suitable employment.
+A case conference can be between a practitioner and any or all of the following: the employer the workplace rehabilitation provider an injury management consultant the insurer; and/or other treatment practitioner/s delivering services to the worker (including the nominated treating doctor).
+A case conference can be between the worker (including a support person, if requested by the worker) and the practitioner, but must also include a person from the list above.
+The following are not considered a case conference and are not to be charged as such: Insurer pre-approval is not required for a maximum of two hours per practitioner.
+Over two hours per practitioner of case conferencing requires insurer pre- approval. \$17.00 (+GST)/ 5 minutes